 Make it extra special — and social distance! — with these fun DIY Backyard Movie Party Cars for kids!

 Head to a local Oktoberfest festival or make your own!
 Your menu can include Bavarian pretzels, Bratwurst, German potato salad, and Apple Strudel for dessert!
 Prost!

-- Castle Rock Oktoberfest – September 18 at Wilcox Square
+- Castle Rock Oktoberfest – September 17 at Festival Park